 The J. League hosts orientation meetings every year for all new players starting their first professional contract, with the purposes of:

-The J. League established the Career Support Centre (CSC) in 2002.
-The centre coordinates with the Japan Professional Footballers Association to help players chart out their playing career and find their post-retirement career as well.
-Since 2010, the CSC has been placing special focus on young players in their first three years as professionals and academy players (chiefly U-18).
-In close coordination with the J. League clubs, this includes club-related orientation for new players, social education related to community activities for players in their first three years, and instruction for academy players on what it means to be a professional.
+The J. League established the Career Support Centre (CSC) in 2002 to help players chart out their playing career and find their post-retirement career as well.
+Since 2010, the CSC has been placing special focus on young players in their first three years as professionals and academy players.

 J. League clubs are required to operate a J. League Academy of U-18, U-15 and junior or school teams or clinics in addition to their first and satellite (reserve) teams in order to foster the professional players of the future.